Asega1996/patterns-reimagined/01-creational/builder/README.md

 In modern functional and frontend architectures, builders often emerge naturally from function composition, fluent interfaces, or configuration objects that are built incrementally through method chaining or object spreading.

-In the examples provided, the Builder is demonstrated using a **query builder** system capable of constructing database queries step by step (select fields, from table, where conditions, ordering, pagination, etc.).
+In the examples provided, the Builder is demonstrated using an **HTTP request builder** system capable of constructing HTTP requests step by step (method, URL, headers, body, query parameters, timeout, etc.).

 For more information about the Builder pattern, you can check the
 [Refactoring Guru article](https://refactoring.guru/design-patterns/builder)